Make a batch of these Healthy Oatmeal Chocolate Chip Cookies to share with the family. They’re a perfect dessert or special snack for kids and adults!

 • Use 1 tablespoon per cookie to make them a little larger.

-• Gluten-free: Use gluten-free flour blend instead of the all-purpose flour.
+• Gluten-free: Use gluten-free flour blend instead of the wheat flour.

 • Use all chocolate chips or a mix of chocolate chips and dried fruit.